Frequently Asked Questions (FAQ)

 In the 1990’s GS1 was established in most parts of the world.
 They licensed their 13 digit barcode numbers to their members (and as discussed previously charged both membership fees and joining fees).
 However, there was a separate organisation in the USA, the Uniform Code Council (UCC), which sold 12 digit barcode numbers to their members for a one-off cost no ongoing license fees.
 The UCC was effectively competing with GS1.
 Their 12 digits numbers were effectively a subset of the 13 digit system.

 In the late 1990s, the UCC merged with GS1, becoming GS1-US.
 As part of this change, they decided to start charging annual license fees for all of their members, including those who had paid a one-off fee for barcode numbers in the 1990s.
 Of course, many of these members weren’t happy with the new annual license fees, and so a group of them ended up in class action law suit with GS1.
 The members won in the courts in the early 2000s, resulting in a multimillion dollar settlement by GS1.
 A further consequence of this court case is the proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now, and hence no license fees are required.
 These are the numbers bought by resellers and onsold.
-They are ‘new’ numbers, in that they have never been used on a retail product, and are part of the GS1 system.
+They have never been used on a retail product, and are part of the GS1 system.

 If you have any other questions not answered on our FAQ page, please contact Barcodes Thailand.

 If you are ready to purchase your barcodes click here.